City Baking Guide

 How should I adapt sourdough in Colorado Springs?

-Fermentation can move faster than expected.
-Track dough temperature and volume growth, then shorten proofing when needed.
+Fermentation often moves faster than sea-level timing suggests.
+Track dough temperature and volume growth, then shorten proofing before the loaf loses tension.

 Should I reduce sugar at 6,010 feet?

-In many cakes and cookies, a small sugar reduction can improve structure and reduce over-spread at altitude.
+Often, yes.
+In many cakes and cookies, a small sugar reduction improves structure and helps reduce over-spread or collapse above 6,000 feet.

 What is the fastest way to tune a recipe in Colorado Springs?

-Start with the local altitude preset, run a test batch, and adjust one main variable at a time while logging outcomes.
+Start with the Colorado Springs preset, run one test batch, and adjust one main variable at a time while logging texture and doneness cues.